JohanBendz/com.Elko/README.md

 - If thermostat does not have a floor sensor connected the value is now blanked out (not -99,9c anymore)
 - Heating and Child lock status is now moved from buttons to sensor screen
 - Child lock can now be set through Flow card
+- Power load is now reported in 5 minutt intervals with average load
 - (Thanks to Bjørnar Almli for help with this update)

 ## Version: 0.0.5